Climate emergency declarations in Australia: Northern Territory

 Only one local government jurisdiction in the Northern Territory has declared a climate emergency, and that is the City of Darwin.

 Queensland

 Two councils have declared a climate emergency in Queensland: Noosa Council and Sunshine Coast Council.
 Brisbane City Council voted against a climate emergency, one of only two capital city zones in Australia that have not declared a climate emergency.

 South Australia

 16 of the 67 local government jurisdictions in South Australia have declared a climate emergency, the Town of Gawler being the first.

 Tasmania

-Four councils in Tasmania have declared a climate emergency.
+Five councils in Tasmania have declared a climate emergency.
 Three councils have rejected or voted against a declaration.

 Victoria

-35 of 79 Local Government jurisdictions in Victoria have declared a climate emergency, this is the highest percentage of climate emergencies declared for any state.
+With 35 of 79 Local Government jurisdictions in Victoria having declared a climate emergency, this is the highest percentage of climate emergencies declared for any state.
 Darebin City Council in Victoria was the first jurisdiction in the world to declare a climate emergency in 2016.